rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Requirements

 * Must have Zoom Pro, Business, or Enterprise plan to support REST API
+* API credentials for either of the following Zoom API authentication types:
+    * For OAuth 2.0:
-* Requires account ID as well as client ID and secret from a Server-to-Server OAuth app in the Zoom Marketplace
+      * Requires account ID as well as client ID and secret from a Server-to-Server OAuth app in the Zoom Marketplace.
       * Server-to-Server OAuth app has the `report:read:admin` scope enabled
+    * For JWT, requires a JWT token from a JWT app in the Zoom Marketplace - it is recommended that the generated JWT token has a long expiration date to prevent having to update the token frequently.

 # Supported Product Versions

 * Zoom API v2.10